EuanRobertson1/Networking-Project-Group-9/README.md

 ## Files
 main2.py is the finished Server file <br />
 ircBot.py is the finished bot file which uses functions from the IRC_Class.py <br />
-test.py and Server.py contain code from @jrosdahl's [miniircd project](https://github.com/jrosdahl/miniircd) which we used for testing purposes. <br />
+test.py and Server.py contain code from jrosdahl's [miniircd project](https://github.com/jrosdahl/miniircd) which we used for testing purposes. <br />

 ## Bot Arguments